01 Mar Foreign Withholding Tax on Royalties

 Some countries seem to have signed no tax treaties at all, and withhold a percentage no matter what (Brazil, China, Taiwan, Korea…)—though correct me if I’m wrong.
 In case a tax treaty exists between the two countries, the rights seller has to provide a certificate of tax residency, or tax exemption form, to reduce or avoid such withholding taxes.

 It has proven to be quite a challenge to find information on the Internet about the existence of such treaties, which percentages are withheld, and which certificates need to be provided to reduce/avoid double taxation.
-This website is a useful start, as it will let you compare tax treaty rates between two countries (big thanks to Filip Wojciechowksi at the Graal Agency in Poland, who pointed out its existence!).
+This website or this one are a useful start, as it will let you compare tax treaty rates between two countries (big thanks to Filip Wojciechowksi at the Graal Agency in Poland, who pointed out its existence!).

 To take it one step further, I propose to you rights sellers out there to bundle our forces: let’s start sharing our experiences!